ggsm/quickimage/README.md

 # QuickImage
 ## Eclipse plugin for browsing images

 The QuickImage plugin provides an eclipse-editor for viewing images.
 You can browse images one by one, or all as thumbnails.
 Use the toolbar to navigate or by single- or double-clicking the images.
-By default QuickImage associates its editor with .gif .jpg .jpeg .png .bmp .ico
+By default QuickImage associates its editor with .gif .jpg .jpeg .png .bmp .ico .afdesign

 The original web site still have the latest info and __download information__: